 Encouraging an efficient flow of movement, L-shaped kitchens are also suited to having a dining table or a coveted kitchen island right at their heart.
 However you plan to build on the basics of your L-shaped kitchen, our design ideas will help you make the most of your kitchen's L-shaped layout.

-Discover everything you need to know about designing a kitchen from scratch in our essential guide.
+Discover everything you need to know about planning, designing and budgeting for a new kitchen in our ultimate guide.

 1. Flood your L-shaped kitchen with light